xiaonanpols21/css-to-the-rescue/README.md

 ![Versie 4](https://github.com/xiaonanpols21/css-to-the-rescue/blob/main/img/readme/versie-4-4.png)
 To change the skin color, I use filter: brightness.
 Nils helped me with this one to make the calculation.
 But I don't understand it well yet.

+### Version 5
+I have added an Easter Egg, so if you can find it, let me know.

 ## Progress discussion
 ### Gesprek 1
 I talked with Sanne about my first idea.
 He said that it was not a good idea to keep up with this subject.
 I can keep the controls but change the kids to monsters or something to make it more friendly.
 Sighn.
 So I should rethink about my project.